KilianKegel/toro-C-Library/README.md

-**toro C Library** is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using design --and debug-- infrastructure provided by Microsoft Visual Studio 2022 VS2022.
+**toro C Library** is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using design –and debug– infrastructure provided by Microsoft Visual Studio 2022 VS2022.

 ## Use cases
 1.  create menu driven applications for the UEFI shell execution environment